The great pain of most flight passengers is arriving at their location…without their baggage.

 Making changes and correcting errors in the current BHS is a costly endeavor – whether it be mechanically, electrically or technically – and with the capacity limitations that CPH Airport have due to its size and location, they are forced to be efficient with the space they have which helps them to be razor-sharp in their goals for improvement.

 “For this project, it was important for us to have a partner in crime who were experts in what they do – Machine Learning – and who could deliver effectively.
-That’s the reason we went with Trifork and we are very satisfied with the result.
-We achieved everything that we wanted and we learned a lot from the experience with Trifork that we can definitely use in the future too.”
+That’s the reason we went with Trifork and we are very satisfied with the result.”

 CPH Airport worked with an external vendor who took massive amounts of data points they had (from weather conditions and scheduled departure & arrival times, to the number of passengers on any given flight) to create a Machine Learning model that would accurately predict when a plane would actually arrive luggage-wise.
 This enabled CPH Airport to predict in real time the accuracy of when luggage from a flight would be ready on the conveyor belt for passengers to collect.
 CPH Airport realized the value in optimizing their BHS using ML and was ready to take it to the next level and test where else in the system they could use it.